EdFallinOnGitHub/Portfolio/README.md

 **JobWave** is a tool website that I use to track jobs I have looked at online.&nbsp;  With it, I can transfer job listings from boards / websites, search for them among cached listings, sort and cache them, and copy them to the clipboard for long-term storage elsewhere.

+> The version here is written in a procedural style, with all code in one JS file.&nbsp;  That was an expedient to make the tool usable on short notice.&nbsp;  Now I'm refactoring it and putting it under test &mdash; not yet included here.

 _[Back to top](#choose-a-technology)_

 - **Repo:**&nbsp;  [https://github.com/EdFallinOnGitHub/JobWave](https://github.com/EdFallinOnGitHub/JobWave)